HorizonAILab/HorizonAILab.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [Functional Annotation of Human Protein Coding Isoforms via Non-convex Multi-Instance Learning](https://ieeexplore.ieee.org/document/9858006), **<font color=navy>ACM SIGKDD International Conference on Knowledge Discovery & Data Mining</font>**, Halifax, Canada [[PDF]](https://dl.acm.org/doi/10.1145/3097983.3097984)\\
-**Tingjin Luo**, Weizhong Zhang, Shuang Qiu, Yang Yang, Dongyun Yi, Guangtao Wang, Jieping Ye<sup>#</sup>, Jie Wang<sup>#</sup>
+**Tingjin Luo**, Weizhong Zhang, Shuang Qiu, Yang Yang, Dongyun Yi, Jieping Ye, Jie Wang

 - Functional annotation of human genes is fundamentally important for understanding the molecular basis of various genetic diseases.
-A major challenge in determining the functions of human genes lies in the functional diversity of proteins, that is, a gene can perform different functions as it may consist of multiple protein coding isoforms.
+A major challenge in determining the functions of human genes lies in the functional diversity of proteins.
-- We propose a novel approach to differentiate the functions of PCIs by integrating sparse simplex projection with the framework of multi-instance learning (MIL).
-To solve the resulting highly nontrivial non-convex and non-smooth optimization problem, we further develop an efficient block coordinate descent algorithm.
+- We propose a novel approach to differentiate the functions of PCIs by integrating sparse simplex projection with the framework of multi-instance learning and develop an efficient block coordinate descent algorithm.
-- Extensive experiments on human genome data demonstrate that the proposed approaches significantly outperform the state-of-the-art methods in terms of functional annotation accuracy of human PCIs and efficiency.
+- Extensive experiments on human genome data demonstrate that they significantly outperform the state-of-the-art methods.
 </div>
 </div>